trxxxxkov/spbu-bachelor-thesis/README.md

 # spbu-bachelor-thesis
-Code and thesis document for my Bachelor's diploma on Kolmogorov-Arnold Networks with the implementation and reports included
+Code and thesis document for my Bachelor’s thesis at St. Petersburg State University (SPbU)

 ## How to Use

 Follow these steps to get started:
+1. Read the thesis document (in Russian) located at `./reports/thesis.pdf`.
-1. Review the prerequisites and install all required dependencies as described in the [Installation](#installation) section.
+2. Review the prerequisites and install all required dependencies as described in the [Installation](#installation) section.
-2. Navigate to the `notebooks/` directory and run the notebooks sequentially.
+3. Navigate to the `./notebooks/` directory and run the notebooks sequentially.
-3. After executing all notebooks, you will find:
+4. After executing all notebooks, you will find:
-   - Datasets and embeddings that were used in experiments in `data/`;
+   - Datasets and embeddings that were used in experiments in `./data/`;
-   - Saved weights of the trained models in `models/`;
+   - Saved weights of the trained models in `./models/`;
-   - A summary of the proposed models and their metrics (same as in the thesis) in `reports/models_summary.csv`;
+   - A summary of the proposed models and their metrics (same as in the thesis) in `./reports/models_summary.csv`;

 ## Installation